imikushin/rancheros-k8s-vagrant/README.md

 Deploy a local Kubernetes cluster on RancherOS using Vagrant/Virtualbox.

-# !!!
-Important !!!
+# IMPORTANT!

-**Every time** you recreate your cluster, run this:
+**Every time** you recreate your cluster, **run this:**

     ./scripts/etcd-discovery

 It generates `.etcd-discovery-url` file that is provisioned to your cluster nodes.

+WARNING: In case you try to reuse this file (e.g. you've forgot to run `./scripts/etcd-discovery` before `vagrant destroy -f && vagrant up`), the `etcd` nodes will try to become peers in already dead cluster.

 ## Getting started
 1.)
 Install dependencies